laugh12321/TensorRT-YOLO/examples/pose/README.en.md

 2. Compile `pose.cpp` into an executable:

     ```bash
-    # Compile using xmake
-    xmake f -P . --tensorrt="/path/to/your/TensorRT" --deploy="/path/to/your/TensorRT-YOLO"
-    xmake -P . -r

-    # Compile using cmake
-    cmake -S . -B build -DTENSORRT_PATH="/path/to/your/TensorRT" -DDEPLOY_PATH="/path/to/your/TensorRT-YOLO"
+    cmake -S . -B build -DTRT_PATH="/path/to/your/TensorRT" -DDEPLOY_PATH="/path/to/your/TensorRT-YOLO"
     cmake --build build -j8 --config Release
     ```